mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name of the cluster configured for this connection<br/>
+          Name of the cluster configured for this connection.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#atlasstreamconnectionspecclusterconfigrole">role</a></b></td>
         <td>object</td>
         <td>
-          The name of a Built in or Custom DB Role to connect to an Atlas Cluster<br/>
+          The name of a built-in or Custom DB Role to connect to an Atlas Cluster.<br/>
         </td>
         <td>true</td>
       </tr></tbody>